khast3x/h8mail/README.md

 ### Requirements

-h8mail 2.0 only requires `requests` to run.
+h8mail 2.0 only requires the python `requests` module to run.

 ### Stable release (best)